jondeuce/MatlabTools/Git/new-ssh-id.md

     ssh-keygen -t rsa -C "your_email@example.com"

-2) When prompted with the the statement below type in a unique name(i.e.,foo1_rsa).The file will be created in your current directory and you may need to move it to .ssh if you want to be tidy:
+2) When prompted with the the statement below type in a unique name (i.e., foo1_rsa).
+The file will be created in your current directory and you may need to move it to .ssh if you want to be tidy:

     Enter file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]